weshipsoftware/weshipsoftware.github.io/.alternator/!readme/saas.md

 2. **Request** anything you'd like from websites and apps to design and copywriting to data analytics and SEO.

-   Each plan comes with your own Notion project to manage **unlimited** requests.
+   Each plan comes with your own Basecamp project to manage **unlimited** requests.

 3. **Ship** updates every few days, piece by piece, for as long as you'd like.